Over 60% of fires in eating and drinking establishments are caused by cooking equipment. And not the kind of avoidable mishaps people make at home.

 Quarterly Restaurant Hood Cleaning

 High-volume operations without solid fuel should undergo quarterly commercial range hood cleaning.
 This is most restaurants that don’t use solid fuel.
-Diners, short-order spots, and the vast majority of commercial dining establishments.
+Diners, short-order spots, and the majority of casual dining establishments.

 Semi-Annual Restaurant Hood Cleaning